weleoka/crssb/README.md

 PHP class for wrapping simplepie parser with RSS functionality.

-The B version has unit testing.
+The B version has unit testing. crssb.

 By Kai Weeks, me@eee.se.